iSurfiNex/ft_transcendence/frontend/src/pouic/README.md

 const state = setup(state_base)
 ```

-Declare a component by creating a class that inherit `Component` then call `register` to transform them into WebComponent
+Declare a component by creating a class that inherit `Component` then call `register` to transform them into WebComponent.
 In the component template, you can use binding to synchronize the DOM with a state variable.
 Binding goes this way `{pages.home.title}`, inside the brackets, provide the dot-separated path to your variable.

 ``` js
 // HelloWorld.js